argoproj/argo-workflows/docs/configure-artifact-repository.md

 ## Artifact Streaming

 With artifact streaming, artifacts don’t need to be saved to disk first.
-Artifact streaming support has been added for S3 artifacts in v3.4 and for HTTP/Artifactory artifacts in v3.5.
+Artifact streaming is only supported in the following artifact drivers: S3 (v3.4+), HTTP (v3.5+), and Artifactory (v3.5+).

 Previously, when a user clicks the download artifact button in the UI, the artifact needs to be written to the Argo server’s disk first before downloading.
 If many users are trying to download at the same time, they will take up